Do Not Watch [Infinite]

 She put on the sweetest smile of her life as she forced back the urge to swing the bat and said, "Calm down...
 You came here for a reason, didn't you?"

-There was no way she could bring herself to act cute in front of this thing, so she could only try to divert Mommy's attention.
+There was no way she could bring herself to act cute in front of this thing, so she could only try to divert Mom's attention.

-Hearing her words, Mommy slowly lowered her hands, revealing a cratered face that looked like the surface of the moon.
+Hearing her words, Mom slowly lowered her hands, revealing a cratered face that looked like the surface of the moon.
 She stared at Mo Bai's trembling but beautiful smile.

 The dangling eyeball on her face flashed with a hint of amazement.
-She seemed to regain some composure, baring her teeth in a distorted grin.
-"Mommy came to bring you dinner.
+She seemed to regain some composure and bared her teeth in a distorted grin.
+"Mom came to bring you dinner.
 It's so late, you must be hungry.
 Come on, eat."

 With that, she opened the thermos container and pulled out several foul-smelling dishes.

 "This is braised rotten pork, moldy tomatoes with spoiled eggs, steamed fish bones, sweet-and-sour death-cap mushrooms, and some leftover-flower soup.
-These are Mommy's favorites.
+These are Mom's favorites.
 You must eat them all, okay?"
-Mommy introduced with manic enthusiasm.
+Mom introduced with manic enthusiasm.

 Each dish was an assault on Mo Bai's sanity, as none could no longer be described as merely bad cooking.
 Any of this dish could literally kill someone!